What can we know about that which we cannot even imagine?

-This question of whether we are a simulation or not is answered rather trivially if we adopt ontic structural realism, especially if it is formalized in terms of Tegmark’s level IV multiverse: yes, in some universes we are a simulation, and no, in some other universes we are not.
-(See also~\cite{carroll_wilczek_simulation_universe_2021}.)
-For argument's sake though, let's restrict attention to universes in which we are indeed a simulation.
-This would raise an obvious question: \begin{enumerate} \item [6.]
-Is possible for one species, at one level of the sequence of \{computers running simulations of computers that are running simulations of ...\}, to itself simulate a computer that is higher up in the sequence that it is? \end{enumerate}
+The question considered in this literature is whether we \textit{are} such a simulation.
+It is answered rather trivially if we adopt the view of ontic structural realism, especially if that view is formalized in terms of Tegmark’s level IV multiverse~\cite{tegmark1998theory,tegmark2008mathematical}: yes, in some universes we are a simulation, and no, in some other universes we are not.
+(See also~\cite{carroll_wilczek_simulation_universe_2021,piccinini2011physical}.)

-If the answer to this question is `no', that suggests that no matter what we humans, in our physical universe, can do with our brains, it is a strictly smaller subset of what can be done by the aliens and their computers who reside higher up than us in the sequence of simulations.

-Of course, the answer to question (6) depends on the precise definitions of terms like ``simulate'' and ``computer''.
-As it turns out, the theories of formal systems and computer science provide many theorems which suggest that the answer to question (6) is indeed `no', whatever such precise definitions we adopt.